mozilla-conduit/review/README.md

 planned fixes.
 Also note that "fix-up" commits are not yet supported;
 see [bug 1481542](https://bugzilla.mozilla.org/show_bug.cgi?id=1481542).

-MozPhab is not using Arcanist to submit commits to the Phabricator.
+MozPhab is not using Arcanist to submit commits to Phabricator.
 If you wish to do so add the `--arc` switch.
 File a bug if you needed to use it because MozPhab failed to submit with default settings.

-### Downloading a patch from the Phabricator
+### Downloading a patch from Phabricator

 `moz-phab patch` allows patching an entire stack of revisions.
 The simplest invocation is